Engraving Class content options:

 This class cuts several practice plates and a project plate that has sheet and wire inlay, Fine English Scroll, Intertwined Scroll, Sculpted scroll, and Flare cut scroll.

-each of the following three day engraving workshops can be made into five day week classes with more content and student bench practice time added.
+NOTE: each of the following three day engraving workshops can be made into five day week classes with more content and student bench practice time added.